Dilhan-Infinity/Dilhan-Infinity/README.md

 - 🎓 I'm an undergraduate Pursuing a **BSc (Hons) Computing Science in Software Engineering at Kingston University, UK.**

-- 🔭 I’m currently working as a **Data Analyst at the Ministry of Education, Sri Lanka**
+- 🔭 I’m currently working as a **Data Analyst Intern at the Ministry of Education, Sri Lanka**

 - 💻 Enthusiastic about contributing to **open-source projects and collaborating with the developer community.**